open-privacy/dsrhub/README.md

     </a>
 </p>

-# dsrhub
+# Introduction
-Open platform for DSR (Data Subject Requests) to orchestrate the workflow for GDPR/CCPA compliance.
+DSRHub is an open platform for DSR (Data Subject Requests).
+It helps to orchestrate the workflow for GDPR/CCPA compliance.

 WIP.